Are Paid or Free Therapist Directories Worth It? A Definitive Guide

 Don't Forget:

-When using a therapist directory, consider these points:
+When using paid or free therapist directories, consider these points:

 Once you have your bio in place, review the directories’ do and don’ts to ensure that you don’t get rejected.
 Ask a friend or someone you trust to review your listing for errors before submitting it.